 Hasselback Butternut Squash with Brown Butter Sage and Bacon

-- 2-3 tbsp real bacon bits (use more or less according to your liking
+- 2-3 tablespoon real bacon bits, (use more or less according to your liking

-- 2-3 tbsp walnut pieces (use more or less according to your liking
+- 2-3 tablespoon walnut pieces, (use more or less according to your liking

 - freshly shredded parmesan cheese